-- Recap of EMP mission, goals, and objectives - How is the district performing compared to the goals and objectives? - What was accomplished? - Next steps and planned activities - Key contributor acknowledgements and contact information
+- Recap of SAP mission, goals, and objectives - How is the district performing compared to the goals and objectives? - What was accomplished? - Next steps and planned activities - Key contributor acknowledgments and contact information

+The ESAC recommends that the reports be made annually.
 The details of the performance metrics and reporting protocols are described in the table on the next page.